 The point is that even if we only consider the impact of these risks on the present generation and only consider the potential loss of lives, they’re among the most pressing issues of our time.
 This is much more the case if we consider their impact beyond mortality and their impact on future generations.

 The reduction of existential risks is one of the most important tasks of our time, yet it is extremely neglected

 Technological development made the high living standards of our time possible.
-I believe that a considerable share of the fruits from this growth should be spent on reducing the risks and negative consequences from particular technologies.
+I believe that a considerable share of the fruits of this growth should be spent on reducing the risks and negative consequences of particular technologies.

 More researchers should be able to study these risks and how we can reduce them.
 I would love to see more artists who convey the importance of the vast future in their work.
 And crucially I think it needs competent political work.
 I imagine that one day countries will have ministries for the reduction of catastrophic and existential risks and some of the world’s most important institutions will be dedicated to the far-sighted work that protects humanity.

 It will be too late to react once the worst has happened.
 This means we have to be proactive; we have to see the threats now.

 The current situation in which these risks are hardly receiving any attention is frightening and depressing.
 But it is also a large opportunity.
 Because these risks are so very neglected, a career dedicated to the reduction of these risks is likely among the best opportunities that you have if you want to make the world a better place.